mohakkhowal/CFdownloader/README.md

 ## **NOTE :**
 --Windows user might get warning pop-up, click on "More Info" and then "Run Anyway" button. <br/>
---The execution time has been has been optimised to work accordingly for users with slow internet connection.
-In case you want to make the Script run faster, You can edit it in the "Script.py" file.<br/>
+--The execution time has been has been set fast. **💡For users with slow internet connection, in case you want to make the Script run slower, You can edit it in the "Script.py" file.💡**<br/>
 --Since Codeforces website gets updated frequently, you might encounter WebDriver errors.
 In that case, PLEASE raise an issue with related ScreenShots!

 ### **After successful execution :**